I have a confession to make: Sometimes, I attend games alone.

 Just like with any social situation, circumstances occasionally call for it.
 I like going to games as often as possible, but I’m not close to anyone else who aspires to attend so many events (and if I did, I’m sure they’d be blogging about it themselves!).

-I have a supportive wife, but Mrs. Fan has her own pursuits and obligations that often prevent her from going on sports trips with me.
+I have a supportive wife, but she has her own pursuits and obligations that often prevent her from going on sports trips with me.

-My daughter Little Fan, now 4, has been tagging along to plenty of games but isn’t quite old enough yet to constantly attend, or to travel with me.
+My daughter, now elementary school-age, has been tagging along to plenty of games but isn’t quite old enough yet to constantly attend, or to travel with me.

 So yes, sometimes I go alone.